ome/omero-documentation/developers/Omero/Web/CreateApp.rst

     Development server is running at http://127.0.0.1:8000/
     Quit the server with CONTROL-C.

-NB: Default port number is 8000.
+.. note:: Default port number is 8000.

 You should make sure that you can access the webclient and webadmin on your local machine before starting to develop your own code.
 Be sure to